African Safari Journals

 I booked my safari with Somak through Free2, on the internet.

-Somak (make an enquiry) was very good.
+Overall Somak was very good.
 They made us feel welcome everywhere we went.

 The reps were informative and did everything we asked of them.